gauthamvr/AI-JobFinder-Indeed/README.md

 ## How It Works:

 1. The script opens Chrome, navigates to Indeed UK, and searches for jobs based on the keywords and pagination settings defined in `config.py`.
-2. Sorts the job date wise - newest at top.
+2. Sorts the jobs by date, with the newest at the top.
 3. For each job detected, it uses ChatGPT to compare the job details with your profile (such as experience, education, etc.) as outlined in `config.py`, and determines if you're suitable for the job.
 4. If the job is deemed suitable, the **profile** and **skills** sections in `template.docx` are modified to include relevant keywords, ensuring your resume passes through Applicant Tracking Systems (ATS).
 5. You can modify or replace `template.docx` with your own resume, but ensure that the placeholders for **profile** and **skills** match those defined in `config.py`.